 - How do I feel when I am in an empty room?

-- Is my work space conducive to working?
+- Is my work space conducive to doing good work?

-- Is my bedroom set up for a good night of sleep?
+- Is my bedroom set up for a peaceful night of sleep?

 - Do my living areas promote stress or calmness?